 - Infectious agents (disease) can be problematic on some farms (refer to Health pages for more detailed information on specific diseases).
 The principle disease agents that have been seen to cause calf losses are Fusiformis, Cryptosporidia, E.coli, and Leptospira.

 Corrective action: It is difficult to predict outbreaks that might occur in some years and not others.
-If a problem is seen, veterinary advice should be sought immediately…in seem cases it is possible to intervene during or just after calving.
-In other cases (e.g. Leptospirosis) is may be better to start a vaccination programme for hinds to prevent future outbreaks.
+If a problem is seen, veterinary advice should be sought immediately…in some cases it is possible to intervene during or just after calving.
+In other cases (e.g. Leptospirosis) it may be better to start a vaccination programme for hinds to prevent future outbreaks.

 Why do my yearling hinds bomb out?

 Puberty failure of young (R2) hinds is surprisingly common across NZ deer farms.
 Early-scan pregnancy rates amongst R2 hinds can range from >95% to <40%.
 For more information on yearling hind performance see Puberty in hinds.

 Show me the science